 Organizations often use PII for testing new applications or information systems prior to deployment.
 Organizations also use PII for research purposes and for training.
 These uses of PII increase the risks associated with the unauthorized disclosure or misuse of the information.
 Please explain what controls have been implemented to protect PII used for testing, training and research.
-Have policies and procedures been developed to minimize the use of PII for testing, training, and research?
-This question is related to privacy control DM-3, Minimization of PII Used in Testing, Training and Research
+This question is related to privacy control DM-3, Minimization of PII Used in Testing, Training and Research.

 This system is evaluated according to NIST 800-53 and VA Directive 6500 for security.
 Records are destroyed according to RCS-10 schedules.
-GENISIS is a restricted access data and computational system.
-Any data contained within GENISIS is partitioned to allow for role-based access.
+GCB is a restricted access data and computational system.
+Any data contained within GCB is partitioned to allow for role-based access.
 Studies are reviewed by IRB teams before analysis is conducted.